Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

 \textit{\textbf{Note added:} In the final stages of preparation of this manuscript, Ref.~\cite{liu2026echoed} was posted on arXiv, presenting numerical results on a similar echo-based protocol.
 Their results are consistent with ours. }

 \onecolumngrid

 {S\arabic{section}} {S\arabic{theorem}} {S\arabic{lemma}} {S\arabic{equation}} {S\arabic{table}} {S\arabic{figure}}

 In this supplemental material we elaborate on the details of the calculations described in the main text.
-In particular, in \cref{app:channel-derivation} we show how the mixed unitary channel in \cref{eq:mixed-unitary-channel} of the main text, describing rotation about an unknown axis, can be expressed as a depolarizing channel.
+In particular, \cref{app:anticoherence-and-state-designs} we elaborate on the connection between the anticoherent states that have previous been studied in the context of the rotosensing problem and quantum state designs over the symmetric space $\mathcal{S}_N$.
+In \cref{app:channel-derivation} we show how the mixed unitary channel in \cref{eq:mixed-unitary-channel} of the main text, describing rotation about an unknown axis, can be expressed as a depolarizing channel.
 We then compute the quantum Fisher information for this channel, indicating that Heisenberg scaling is, indeed, possible for the rotosensing problem.
-In \cref{app:anticoherence-and-state-designs} we elaborate on the connection between the anticoherent states that have previous been studied in the context of the rotosensing problem and quantum state designs over the symmetric space $\mathcal{S}_N$.
 In \cref{app:analysis} we provide the details of the random matrix analysis that rigorously demonstrate the performance of our butterfly echo protocol when using Haar random symmetric states.
 In \cref{app:noisypert} we provide details for the analytic calculation of the effects of collective dephasing on the butterfly echo protocol.
 In \cref{app:HeffDerivation} we analyze a Brownian circuit model for generating random symmetric probe states and show that it is equivalent to the random OAT model for preparing probe states in the limit of infinitesimal twists.
 Examining the spectrum of the effective Hamiltonian that describes this model indicates that the timescale to reach a metrologically useful Haar-random probe state is constant in system size.
 Finally, in \cref{app:mmse} we compare our estimation scheme (measuring $S_z$) to the minimum mean square error (MMSE) estimator that is optimal from a Bayesian approach to analyzing the rotosensing problem.